-The WordPress Block Editor transforms your way of writing from a single document to a collection of meaningful elements (blocks), with explicit structure.
+The WordPress Block Editor transforms your writing style from a single document to a collection of meaningful elements (blocks) with explicit structure.

 What are blocks?

 Blocks are the individual sections that make up a page.
 There are many block types for you to use, each block can be edited or moved independently of other blocks, and blocks can have their own formatting settings.

-How can I add Jetpack’s blocks?
+How can I add Jetpack blocks?

 You can add a block using any of the ⊕ buttons, as explained here.
 You’ll then find all available Jetpack blocks under the Jetpack block category: